Gender inequality in the United States: African American

 As of 2017, African American women make 61 cents to the white man's dollar.
 This is much lower than the earnings ratio for all women in this country, which is 80 cents to the white man's dollar.
 According to data from the Economic Policy Institute, the median earnings of full-time, full- year workers for black men is about $5,000 higher than the earnings of Black women.
 In the top 25 states with the largest numbers of Black women working full-time, year-round, the pay compared to white men ranges from about 48 to 68 cents for every white man's dollar.
 For example, in places like Washington, D.C. and Mississippi, Black women still only make 55 cents to the white man's dollar even though they have the highest amount of full-time working black women.
 Furthermore, 80% of Black women are the sole source of income in their household and 4 million Black women are reported to be the heads of their households.
 Even still, 1.2 million of those 4 million women are living below the poverty line.

 There are many reasons why these disparities exist.
 Black women are more likely to be found occupying lower paying service jobs than any other demographic.
 Only 2.2% of all board seats in Fortune 500 companies are held by Black women.
-Very few black women advance to executive leadership positions due to lack of mentors and peers who are also black women.
+Very few black women advance to executive leadership positions due to a lack of mentors and peers who are also black women.
 White women, in contrast, are typically able to find these connections with relative ease.
 Black women also report dealing with microaggressions and workplace harassment at high rates by their colleagues in the workplace.
 They feel constant pressure to perform better than their peers so that they can receive the same treatment and opportunities.
 These barriers prevent African American women from occupying the working positions that they need to get to higher, better paying positions in this country.

 Education

 Literacy and enrollment in primary and secondary education are at parity in the United States, and women are overrepresented in tertiary education.
-There is, however, a notably gender segregation in degree choice, correlated with lower incomes for graduates with "feminine" degrees, such as education or nursing, and higher incomes for those with "masculine" degrees, such as engineering.
+There is, however, a notable gender segregation in degree choice, correlated with lower incomes for graduates with "feminine" degrees, such as education or nursing, and higher incomes for those with "masculine" degrees, such as engineering.
 Females started outnumbering males in higher education in 1992.